-- □ Large networks are divided into areas to reduce routing traffic. - □ Link-State Advertisements (LSAs) are flooded throughout the area. - □ Area border routers (ABRs) summarize the topology and transmit it to the backbone area. - Backbone routers forward it to other areas - ABRs connect an area with the backbone area.
-ABRs contain OSPF data for all backbone areas. - ☐ If there is only one area in the AS, there is no backbone area, and there are no ABRs.
+- □ Large networks are divided into areas to reduce routing traffic. - □ Link-State Advertisements (LSAs) are flooded throughout the area. - Area border routers (ABRs) summarize and transmit the topology to the backbone area. - Backbone routers forward it to other areas - ABRs connect an area with the backbone area.
+ABRs contain OSPF data for all backbone areas. - ☐ If there is only one area in the AS, there is no backbone area and no ABRs.

-□ What is LSA?
+■ What is LSA?